thiagobdp/grawards/README.md

 A rest service is available for consultation in "/indicated/fastestSlowestWinnerProducer" to get the producer with the longest gap between two consecutive awards, and the one with the fastest two awards.

-Rest services for Producer and Studio are also available to list all records.
+Rest services for Producer, Studio and Indicated are also available to list all records.

+Services Paths:

+/indicated

+/studio

+/producer

 ## 🔬 Running Tests